-2. Maximum Loan Amount
+1. Maximum Loan Amount

 The Loan Limits Table below provides information on the annual and cumulative SELF Loan limits.
 For institutions offering programs that qualify for different loan limits it is up to the institution to determine the eligibility of individual students based on which program the student is enrolled in.
-If an institution certifies a loan for more than \$10,000 and the student is not enrolled in a bachelor or graduate program, the institution will be liable for any amount over \$10,000 and the interest on the excess amount.
+If an institution certifies a loan for more than \$20,000 and the student is not enrolled in a bachelor or graduate program, the institution will be liable for any amount over \$20,000 and the interest on the excess amount.

-The loan amount cannot exceed the cost of attendance less all other financial aid, including Federal PLUS loans borrowed on the student's behalf by either the student or parent.
+The loan amount cannot exceed the COA less OFA, including Federal PLUS loans borrowed on the student's behalf by either the student or parent.
 PLUS loans are considered financial aid because they benefit the student.

-Veterans, military and ROTC benefits are handled in the certification process as prescribed by institution policy.
+Veterans, military, and ROTC benefits are handled in the certification process as prescribed by institution policy.
 A student who advances a grade level in the middle of an academic year may borrow at that new grade level as long as the cumulative SELF Loan debt maximum for that new grade level is not exceeded.